What other names is Cissus Quadrangularis known by?

 disease (PUD), painful menstrual periods, asthma

-.
+, and pain.
 Cissus quadrangularis is also used in bodybuilding supplements

 as an alternative to anabolic steroids